Anay241/audio-transcriber/README.md

    - The transcribed text will be automatically copied to your clipboard

 3. Visual Indicators:
-   - 🎤 Ready to record
+   - 🎤 Ready to record (idle state)
-   - ⏺️ Recording in progress
+   - ⏺️ Recording in progress (recording state)
-   - 💭 Transcribing
+   - 💭 Transcribing (processing state)
-   - ✅ Transcription complete
+   - ✅ Transcription complete (completed state - automatically returns to idle)

 4. Audio Feedback:
    - Pop sound: Recording started